Elma Lewis: Awards and affiliations

-Lewis was elected a Fellow of the American Academy of Arts and Sciences in 1977.
-She was involved in promoting African American culture through art forms.
-She served as a board member for various organizations, including the American Academy of Arts and Sciences, Congressional Black Caucus, Metropolitan Cultural Alliance, and NAACP Lewis also received the Commonwealth Award, Massachusetts’ highest award in the arts, and myriad other honors including nearly thirty honorary doctorates from various universities.
-In October 2003, the National Visionary Leadership Project in ceremonies at Washington's J. F. Kennedy Center for the Performing Arts, named Miss Lewis, along with Ray Charles and John Hope Franklin, as a "Visionary Elder."
+Lewis was elected as a Fellow of the American Academy of Arts and Sciences in 1977.
+She was involved in promoting African-American culture through art forms.

+She served as a board member for various organizations, including the American Academy of Arts and Sciences, Congressional Black Caucus, Metropolitan Cultural Alliance, and NAACP.

+Lewis also received the Commonwealth Award, Massachusetts’ highest award in the arts, and myriad other honors, including nearly thirty honorary doctorates from various universities.
+In October 2003, the National Visionary Leadership Project, in ceremonies at Washington's J. F. Kennedy Center for the Performing Arts, named Miss Lewis, along with Ray Charles and John Hope Franklin, as a "Visionary Elder."
 She is commemorated on the Boston Women's Heritage Trail.
-In 1973, Lewis received a $350,000 grant from the Rockefeller foundation to update the school and pay the salaries of the school's staff.
-In 1981, Lewis was awarded the genius grant by the John D. and Catherine MacArthur Foundation.
-This grant was part of a five-year program where 21 MacArthur Prize Fellows would be awarded a yearly sum for their achievements in creativity.
+In 1973, Lewis received a $350,000 grant from the Rockefeller Foundation to update the school and pay the salaries of the school's staff.
+In 1981, Lewis was awarded a 'genius grant' by the John D. and Catherine MacArthur Foundation.
+This grant was part of a five-year program whereby 21 MacArthur Prize Fellows would be awarded a yearly sum for their creative achievements.
 In 1983 she received the Presidential Medal for Arts from President Reagan.
 In 1986 Lewis received the Monarch Award from the National Council for Culture and Art.
 Each year the Council awarded two individuals for live achievements in the performing and visual arts.
+In 2023, Lewis was honored with a banner on Blue Hill Ave in Boston as part of the Black Women Lead project which honors Black women who have shaped or led Boston.

-Community Involvement
+Community involvement

-Lewis became known as the Grande Dame of Arts in Roxbury due to her school, achievements in performing arts, and her community involvement.
-Lewis often traveled around the world to speak at conferences and inform on the state of African-American culture as well as her experiences in running the NCAAA.
+Lewis became known as the "Grande Dame" of Arts in Roxbury due to her school, achievements in performing arts, and her community involvement.
+Lewis often traveled around the world to speak at conferences and inform on the state of African-American culture, as well as her experiences in running the NCAAA.

 In 1980, Lewis was diagnosed with diabetes.
 She continued to spearhead cultural programs throughout Boston.
-She started the Elma Lewis Playhouse in Franklin Park during the summer months which boasted artists such as Duke Ellington and Arthur Fiedler.
-She further launched a clean-up campaign remove debris and drug paraphernalia from Franklin Park.
-The Elma Lewis Playhouse was renamed the Elma Lewis Theater at Franklin Park in 2003.
+She started the Elma Lewis Playhouse in Franklin Park during the summer months, which also boasted such musical artists ranging from jazz composer Duke Ellington to symphony conductor Arthur Fiedler.
+She further launched a clean-up campaign to remove debris and drug paraphernalia from Franklin Park.
+The Elma Lewis Playhouse was renamed the "Elma Lewis Theater at Franklin Park" in 2003.

-In September 1996, Roxbury hosted a salute to the “Grande Dame,” which was a three day birthday celebration of Lewis's achievements and life.
-It included events at many venues around the city and attracted prominent members of society including poet Maya Angelou and the UN Ambassador.
+In September 1996, Roxbury hosted a salute to the “Grande Dame,” a three-day birthday celebration of Lewis's achievements and life.
+It included events at many venues around the city and attracted prominent members of society, including poet Maya Angelou and the UN Ambassador.
 Lewis was beginning to suffer from severe complications of diabetes.
 For her 76th birthday, she collected papers, photographs, musical notes, and other memorabilia to give to Northeastern University for a living archive.